 Steve Bliss of BuildingAdvisor.com responds: If the floor is sagging visibly in the middle or is very bouncy, you may want to reinforce the floor to eliminate the sag and reduce the bounciness (for example, dishes rattling in a cabinet when you walk by).
 This is common in old houses and is usually more of a nuisance than a safety issue.
 Still it is a good idea to have the problem evaluated by an expert, such as a structural engineer or experienced contractor.
 It should only take an hour or so of his time — ask ahead of time what the cost will be to evaluate the problem and recommend a solution.

 Bounciness is usually caused by undersized floor joists.
 Sagging can be the result of undersized joists, an undersized support beam, or support posts that have rotted at the bottom or settled into the ground.
-Other causes can be joists that were notched or drilled improperly (see our Guide to Notching and Boring Joists) or are weakened by decay or insect damage.
+Other causes can be joists that were notched or drilled in the wrong place (see our Guide to Notching and Boring Joists) or are weakened by decay or insect damage.

-Any moisture problems that caused the decay should be addressed before making structural repairs.
+Any moisture problems that contributed to decay in the structure should be addressed before making structural repairs.
 Then rotten or damaged joists can be repaired or replaced, as needed.
 Assuming the joists are in good condition, the solution to both sagging and bounciness problems is to reinforce the floor.
-Depending on cost and practicality, they could mean beefing up the floor joists or adding new posts and/or a new or reinforced support beam where this is practical.
+Depending on cost and practicality, they could mean beefing up the floor joists, or adding new support underneath with new or reinforced posts of support beams.